Keio University

 1. Logistics Cost Reduction Methods from 30 Years Ago

 In the late 1980s, the difference in logistics costs between Japan and the United States became an issue.
-According to a survey by Price Waterhouse, the ratio of logistics costs to sales for Japanese companies was 8%, which was said to be high.
-However, it was reported that this was just the tip of the iceberg, and estimates showed a 25% difference when comparing logistics costs between Japan and the U.S. It was around this same time that logistics began to be called the "Dark Continent" [Figure 1].
-A point of note is the logistics costs for manufacturers.
-It can be seen that they were double those of the U.S. Why did such a phenomenon occur?
+According to a survey by Price Waterhouse, the ratio of logistics costs to sales for Japanese companies was 8%.
+While this was considered high, it was reported to be just the tip of the iceberg; estimates suggested a 25% difference when comparing logistics costs between Japan and the U.S. It was during this same period that logistics began to be referred to as the "Dark Continent" [Figure 1].
+A point of note is the logistics costs for manufacturers, which were found to be double those in the U.S. Why did this phenomenon occur?

-Manufacturer profits are determined by the efforts of the sales department (called a profit center) to increase sales and the efforts of the manufacturing department (called a cost center) to reduce costs.
-Therefore, thorough improvement activities were carried out at manufacturing sites through small-group activities.
-However, there are limits to improvement.
-To further reduce costs, a method adopted as a systematic improvement was to shift logistics costs associated with manufacturing to the logistics department.
-At first glance, manufacturing costs could be reduced, but internal logistics costs ballooned, eventually reaching twice those of the U.S.
+A manufacturer's profit is determined by the efforts of the sales department (the profit center) to increase sales and the efforts of the manufacturing department (the cost center) to reduce costs.
+Consequently, thorough improvement activities were carried out on the manufacturing floor through small-group activities.
+However, there are limits to such improvements.
+To further reduce costs, a systematic improvement method was adopted: shifting logistics costs associated with manufacturing to the logistics department.
+At first glance, manufacturing costs were reduced, but internal logistics costs ballooned, eventually reaching twice the level of those in the U.S.

 To solve this problem, many manufacturers spun off or sold their logistics departments.
 However, selling the logistics department did not lower logistics costs.
 This is because transportation prices were subject to a licensing system.
-A transportation company's total profit is not determined by price alone but also depends heavily on transportation volume.
+A transportation company's total profit is not determined by price alone; it also depends heavily on transportation volume.
 If freight rates are lowered slightly to increase volume and improve the loading ratio, total profit increases.
-The idea naturally arises that a competitive mechanism is also necessary for logistics.
-There is no doubt that the common understanding at the time was to incorporate market economy principles and design a system that encouraged competition to achieve logistics efficiency.
+The idea naturally emerged that a competitive mechanism was needed for logistics.
+There is no doubt that the common understanding at the time was to introduce market economy principles and design a system that encouraged competition to achieve logistics efficiency.

 2. Deregulation of Logistics

-The enactment of the two logistics laws in 1990—namely, the deregulation of the motor truck transportation business and the freight forwarding business—marked the beginning of full-scale deregulation in Japan's transportation industry.
-An important point was the change from a license system to a permit system for general motor truck transportation businesses and special consolidated truck transportation.
+The enactment of the two logistics laws in 1990—namely, the deregulation of the motor carrier business and the freight forwarding business—marked the beginning of full-scale deregulation in Japan's transportation industry.
+A key point was the change from a license system to a permit system for general motor carrier businesses and special consolidated motor carrier businesses.

-This change made it easier to enter the logistics business, and the number of general motor truck transportation operators increased by approximately 14,000 (40%) over ten years.
-Another reason for the ease of entry was that the minimum number of vehicles required was lowered to five.
-It is also said that the increase in general motor truck transportation operators was due to the many illegal "white-plate trucks" that existed before deregulation transitioning into legal operators [Figure 2].
+This change made it easier to enter the logistics business, and the number of general motor carrier operators increased by approximately 14,000 (40%) over ten years.
+Another reason for the ease of entry was the reduction of the minimum number of vehicles required to five.
+It is also said that the increase in general motor carrier operators was due to many illegal "white-plate trucks," which were common before deregulation, transitioning into legal operators [Figure 2].

-On the other hand, the number of special consolidated transportation operators did not increase even after deregulation.
-This is because, in the case of trunk line transportation, it is essential to build not only consolidation points but also large-scale logistics networks.
-Furthermore, the barriers to entry did not lower due to the investment required for information network construction, such as cargo tracking systems.
-This is one of the important points that would become a problem later.
+On the other hand, the number of special consolidated operators did not increase despite deregulation.
+This is because trunk line transportation requires not only locations for consolidation but also the construction of large-scale logistics networks.
+Furthermore, the barriers to entry did not lower due to the necessary investment in information network construction, such as cargo tracking systems.
+This is one of the important points that would later become a problem.
 Measures taken to encourage competition also included changing to a freight rate notification system.
-Until then, freight rates could not be lowered without government permission, but after deregulation, operators only had to set and notify prices while monitoring the supply-demand balance, and price competition began among operators.
+Previously, rates could not be lowered without government approval, but after deregulation, operators only needed to set and notify prices based on the supply-demand balance, sparking price competition among operators.

-Due to this price competition, the management status of truck operators deteriorated.
+This price competition worsened the management status of truck transport operators.
 In fiscal 2001, the national average operating profit margin dropped to 0.6%.
-For operators with 10 or fewer trucks, the average ordinary profit margin was minus 1.3%, with 48% of companies being profitable.
-For those with 11–20 trucks, the ordinary profit margin was 0.1%, with 59% profitable.
-For those with 21–50 trucks, the ordinary profit margin was 0.8%, with 66% profitable.
-Even for operators with 100 or more trucks, it was only 1.2%, with 79% of companies being profitable.
+For operators with 10 or fewer trucks, the average ordinary profit margin was minus 1.3%, with only 48% of companies being profitable.
+For those with 10–20 trucks, the ordinary profit margin was 0.1% (59% profitable); for 21–50 trucks, it was 0.8% (66% profitable); and even for operators with 100 or more trucks, it was only 1.2%, with 79% being profitable.

-The point I want to emphasize is that the essence of the problem is not that entry increased and competition intensified.
-The essence of the problem is that, in addition to most new entrants being small-scale operators, a structural change occurred in the logistics industry involving secondary and tertiary subcontracting.
+The point I want to emphasize is that the essence of the problem is not simply that entry increased and competition intensified.
+The essence of the problem lies in the fact that most new entrants were small-scale operators, and a structural change occurred in the logistics industry involving secondary and tertiary subcontracting.

 Let me explain the process of this structural change.
-Shipper companies place importance on logistics quality.
-It is a given that products should reach the receiving company without damage, and this includes safe, reliable, and prompt delivery.
-Furthermore, because many shippers are exposed to fierce market competition, demand can fluctuate significantly, and manufacturing and logistics volumes fluctuate accordingly.
-Contracting with a logistics company that can flexibly respond to such fluctuations in volume becomes a necessary condition for strengthening a shipper's competitiveness.
-Of course, the ability to respond quickly and provide compensation in the event of an accident is also an important factor when a shipper chooses a logistics operator.
+Shippers place great importance on logistics quality.
+It is a given that products must reach the receiving company without damage, and this includes safe, reliable, and prompt delivery.
+Furthermore, because many shippers face intense market competition, demand can fluctuate significantly, causing manufacturing and logistics volumes to fluctuate accordingly.
+Contracting with a logistics company that can flexibly respond to such fluctuations in volume is a necessary condition for strengthening a shipper's competitiveness.
+Of course, the ability to respond quickly and provide compensation in the event of an accident is also an important factor for shippers when choosing a logistics operator.
 Unfortunately, small-scale operators cannot meet these conditions.
-Therefore, most large shipper companies sign contracts with large logistics companies.
+Therefore, most large shippers sign contracts with large logistics companies.
 While it appeared that competition was intensifying across the logistics industry as a whole, the reality was that a structure advantageous to large companies was born.

-In this way, deregulation did not reduce the logistics volume of large logistics operators, nor were they exposed to fierce competition, and their management improved.
+Thus, deregulation did not reduce the volume for large logistics operators, nor did it expose them to intense competition; instead, their management improved.
 While advancing their own efficiency, large logistics operators began to utilize outsourcing for increasing volumes.
-Small and medium-sized logistics operators jumped at this.
+Small and medium-sized logistics operators jumped at this opportunity.
 Large logistics operators actively turned small and medium-sized operators—who were inexpensive and did not require the payment of fixed or indirect costs—into subcontractors, expanding their transportation capacity while improving their own management status.
 This is the framework for the birth of primary logistics subcontractors.

-Meanwhile, among small and medium-sized operators, excellent companies emerged that took on work from multiple large companies.
-They outsourced the portions that exceeded their own transportation capacity, increasing capacity while saving on fixed and indirect costs just like the large companies, and improved their own management status.
+Meanwhile, among the small and medium-sized operators, excellent companies emerged that took on work from multiple large firms.
+They outsourced the portions that exceeded their own transport capacity, saving on fixed and indirect costs just like the large firms, thereby increasing their transport capacity and improving their management status.
 This is the framework for the birth of secondary subcontractors.
-By repeating this, tertiary and quaternary subcontractors were born, and now it has reached quintary subcontractors.
-At the bottom end, problems of overloading and overwork are becoming serious.
+By repeating this process, tertiary and quaternary subcontractors were born, and now it reaches as far as quinary (fifth-tier) subcontractors.
+At the bottom level, problems of overloading and overwork are becoming severe.

 Of course, bad business practices are also involved in the multi-layered subcontracting structure, and a deeper analysis is required to solve the problem.